-Unless otherwise ordered by the Chief Judge of the Court of
+Unless otherwise ordered by the Chief Judge of the Court of Appeals, the Conference shall meet in general session periodically at the time and place designated by the Chief Judge.

-Appeals, the Conference shall meet in general session at least once a year at the time and place designated by the Chief Judge.
 Each session of the Conference shall be for the number of days determined by the Chief Judge.